BodyFlemming/Visual-MST/README.md

 How to use:

-Just open the index.html file
+Just open the index.html file.
+"MST - v2" is recommended

 Functionallity: